Skip to main content

 noise Level48 dB

-The GE 45-Pint dehumidifier is purpose-built for the use case that most demands smart connectivity: basement moisture control.
-GE's SmartHQ app provides remote humidity monitoring, target adjustment, and scheduling — exactly the features you need when the dehumidifier sits two floors below your living space.
-Reviewers in split-level homes and two-story houses consistently highlight the peace of mind that comes from checking basement humidity on their phone without making trips downstairs.
+The GE 25-Pint dehumidifier is the most affordable smart dehumidifier worth recommending for bedrooms, garages, and moderate living spaces.
+GE's SmartHQ app provides remote humidity monitoring, target adjustment, and scheduling — exactly the features you need when the dehumidifier sits in a room you do not check frequently.
+Reviewers in split-level homes and two-story houses consistently highlight the peace of mind that comes from checking humidity on their phone without making trips to the unit.

-With 45 pints per day and 2,500 sq. ft. coverage, the GE handles the vast majority of residential basements comfortably.
+With 25 pints per day and 1,500 sq. ft. coverage, the GE handles bedrooms, garages, and moderate spaces comfortably.
 The capacity sits in a practical sweet spot — large enough for serious moisture removal but not so oversized that you are paying for capacity you will never use.
-The 48 dB noise level is moderate, and reviewers in finished basements used as home offices or media rooms report that it is noticeable but not disruptive.
+The 48 dB noise level is moderate, and reviewers in finished spaces used as home offices or media rooms report that it is noticeable but not disruptive.
+Note that this model does not include a built-in pump — it relies on a collection bucket or gravity drainage.

 Smart Features Comparison